Is there really such a big difference between B2B vs B2C copywriting?

 B2C on, on the other hand, stands for business-to-consumer whereby a business sells products or services to private individuals like you and me, that is for our personal use.

-For example: Your neighbourhood bakery that sells breads and pastries to the local community.
+For example: Your neighbourhood bakery where you get your fresh breads and pastries daily.